What if the Planets had their Own Flags?

 I decided to call this flag the Four Domains of the World Flag.
 The symbol of Earth is drawn on an indigo field.
 The four quadrants mark the geographical diversity of the planet and also the four elements of nature.
 The blue quadrant represents the water; the green quadrant represents the forests, the trees and the soil; the yellow quadrant represents the deserts and fire; and the white quadrant represents the mountains, the polar regions and also the air.
 Unfortunately, this flag received only 6 votes.
 I don't want to disregard this flag completely.
 Hence, this flag can be used unofficially to represent our planet.
 See this flag waving here!

 Okay!
 This marks the end of this blog.
 This is my longest blog till date.
-Anyway, I hope you liked this blog and my designs.
-Don't forget to like it!
+Anyway, I hope you liked this idea and my designs.
+Don't forget to like the blog!

 What do you think of these designs?
 Do you agree with my flags?
-If you have any questions, please ask out in the comments.
+If you have any questions, please ask away in the comments.

 Lastly, I'd like to say that this blog was written to enhance the current bland condition of the Recent User Blogs section.
-You may copy the idea and create flags for other things as well, just don't spam the RUB.
+You may use the idea to create flags for other things, just don't spam the RUB.
 Goodbye!